Dworcowa Street: Tenement at 19 corner with Warmińskiego street

-Friedrish Giese, a brewer at Bahnhoffstraße 7a was the first owner of the house.
+Friedrish Giese, a brewer at Bahnhofstraße 7a was the first owner of the house.
 Otto Pfefferkorn, a successful entrepreneur in the furniture business, acquired it in 1887, before having his own house built at Nr.12.
 In 1910, the building became an hotel, Reichshof, run by Carl Müller.
 In 1922, it changed to Goplana, run by Jan Gawron, then "Boston".
 From 1932 to 1939, it has been renamed "Gastronomia" with led by H. Katorski.
 It is now a habitation building, where the Honorary Consul of the Federal Republic of Germany in Bydgoszcz moved in 2019 -previously it was located at 49 Śniadeckich street.

 The building renovated in 2019 a nice decoration on the first floor, with pediments topping windows and ornamented cartouche beneath, as well as a row of round openings below the roof.
 The main feature is the grand two-floor stretched bay window standing on streets corner.